Western-OC2-Lab/Similarity-Based-Predictive-Maintenance-Framework-for-Rotating-Machinery/README.md

 If you find this repository useful in your research, please cite as:

-S. A. Aburakhia, T. Tayeh, R. Myers and A. Shami, "Similarity-Based Predictive Maintenance Framework for Rotating Machinery", the Fifth International Conference on Communications, Signal Processing, and their Applications (ICCSPA’22), Cairo, Egypt, 27-29 December 2022.
+S. Aburakhia, T. Tayeh, R. Myers and A. Shami, "Similarity-Based Predictive Maintenance Framework for Rotating Machinery,"2022 5th International Conference on Communications, Signal Processing, and their Applications (ICCSPA), Cairo, Egypt, 2022, pp. 1-6, doi: 10.1109/ICCSPA55860.2022.10019121.